wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 - **Emission intensity** (or *carbon intensity*) is a measure of how clean grid electricity is.
 It refers to how many grams of carbon dioxide equivalent (gCO2e) are released to produce a kilowatt hour (kWh) of electricity.
 In this methodology, an *average* measure of this factor *on the demand side* is considered at every hour and for a given grid area, meaning that this number reflects the carbon intensity of the *average kilowatt-hour consumed* in this given hour and grid region.

+- **High resolution data** is data whose time resolution is hourly or sub-hourly (e.g. every 15 or 30 minutes).

 - **Grid region** is a generic term used here to refer to a specific sub-division of a large-scale power system.
 This may be a balancing region, a country-wide grid, a market-bidding region depending on the local context.
 The spatial resolution used for the grid region used in a given application should be as granular as allowed by the data available.

 - **PV asset** is a set of photovoltaic arrays and associated inverter(s) converting solar irradiance to electrical power.